Chart Color Schemes

 An assessment of population growth drivers in Camden Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of the suburb of Camden Park (NSW) is estimated to be around 2,306 people.
-This figure represents an increase of 73 individuals since the 2021 Census, which reported a population of 2,233 people.
-The current population is inferred from AreaSearch's estimation of 2,290 residents following their examination of the latest ERP data release by the ABS in June 2024, along with an additional 6 validated new addresses since the Census date.
-This results in a population density ratio of 222 persons per square kilometer.
-The primary driver for this population growth was overseas migration, contributing approximately 64.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Camden Park (NSW) is around 2,224 people.
+This figure reflects a decrease from the 2021 Census total of 2,233 people, a change of 9 individuals or approximately 0.4%.
+The latest estimate by AreaSearch, based on examination of ERP data released by the ABS in June 2025 and validation of new addresses since the Census date, is 2,222 residents.
+This results in a population density ratio of 214 persons per square kilometer.
+Overseas migration contributed approximately 64.0% of overall population gains in recent periods.

-AreaSearch's projections for Camden Park (NSW) are based on ABS/Geoscience Australia projections released in 2024 with a 2022 base year for SA2 areas covered by this data.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are utilised.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Looking ahead, demographic trends suggest lower quartile growth for Australian statistical areas.
-According to aggregated SA2-level projections, the suburb of Camden Park (NSW) is expected to increase by 97 persons by 2041, reflecting an overall increase of approximately 3.5% over the 17-year period.
+By 2041, the suburb is projected to increase its population by 99 persons, reflecting an overall growth rate of approximately 4.4% over the 16-year period.
+This projection aligns with anticipated lower quartile demographic trends for Australian statistical areas.

 Frequently Asked Questions - Population